dguzenko/newdocs/docs/zooorder.md

 ### Step 2.
 Set up the Module

 Create a new *ZOOorder Module* module and set it's title, position and publish state.
-Under the *Basic Options* tab, on the righ, choose the App and Type you have set up in the Step 1.
+Under the *Basic Options* tab, on the right, choose the App and Type you have set up in the Step 1.
 Save and Close the module.

-**Quick note**: the module should be displayed withing a ZOO App view, it will not work as standalone.
+**Quick note**: the module should be displayed within a ZOO App view, it will not work as standalone.

 IMAGE HERE